 How To Say No Without Feeling Guilty

 I wondered what lay behind Max’s struggle with saying no. When I asked him, he told me that he didn’t want to be unkind.
-He thought that if he insisted on people paying the full fees for his services, he might come across as mnd that made him feel guilty.
+He thought that if he insisted on people paying the full fees for his services, he might come across as mean, and that made him feel guilty.
 He also feared that people would get annoyed and walk away, leaving him with no work at all.

 Max’s need to be kind was a misguided type of kindness.
 Ultimately, he wasn’t being kind to anyone, because running his business into the ground would eventually lead to him not being able to help anyone.
 Clearly, Max had some limiting beliefs about money and self-worth.